xbobekf/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/ReadableKV.md

 An instance of `MyDataStore` is created and used to read the value of a key called "myKey".
 The result of the `get` method is pattern matched to handle the success and error cases.
 If the key is found in the data store, the value is printed to the console.
 Otherwise, an error message is printed.
 ## Questions:
- 1. What is the purpose of the `org.alephium.io` package?
+ 1. What is the purpose of the `org.oxygenium.io` package?
-   - The code defines a trait `ReadableKV` within the `org.alephium.io` package, but it's unclear what the package itself is responsible for.
+   - The code defines a trait `ReadableKV` within the `org.oxygenium.io` package, but it's unclear what the package itself is responsible for.

 2. What is the `IOResult` type used in this code?
    - The `get`, `getOpt`, and `exists` methods all return a `IOResult` type, but it's not clear what this type represents or how it's used.

-3. How is this code related to the rest of the Alephium project?
+3. How is this code related to the rest of the Oxygenium project?
-   - The code includes a copyright notice and license information, but it's unclear how this code fits into the larger Alephium project or what its dependencies might be.
+   - The code includes a copyright notice and license information, but it's unclear how this code fits into the larger Oxygenium project or what its dependencies might be.